-Cytotoxic drugs
+Hazardous drugs

-Cytotoxic drugs (antineoplastic drugs) are widely used in the treatment of cancer and some non-neoplastic diseases.
+Hazardous drugs are widely used in the treatment of cancer and some non-neoplastic diseases.
 The main therapeutic effect to kill or to decrease the proliferation of tumour cells.
 However, because of their in general non-selective mode of action, normal (non-tumour) cells may also be damaged, resulting in toxic adverse effects.
 Pharmacists, pharmacy technicians and nurses involved in the preparation and administration, and workers employed in the production of these drugs, may face health risks.

-Adverse effects of cytotoxic drugs
+Adverse effects of hazardous drugs

-The acute adverse effects of many cytotoxic drugs, such as irritation of skin, eyes and mucous membranes, dizziness, headache, dermatitis, alopecia, nausea, vomiting, diarrhoea and menstrual problems have frequently been observed in patients treated with these drugs.
+The acute adverse effects of many hazardous drugs, such as irritation of skin, eyes and mucous membranes, dizziness, headache, dermatitis, alopecia, nausea, vomiting, diarrhoea and menstrual problems have frequently been observed in patients treated with these drugs.
 More severe toxicity may occur in several tissues and organs, such as bone marrow suppression, liver, bladder, kidney and lung.

-According to the International Agency for Research on Cancer (IARC), there is sufficient evidence for the carcinogenicity in humans of eight cytotoxic drugs.
+According to the International Agency for Research on Cancer (IARC), there is sufficient evidence for the carcinogenicity in humans of eight hazardous drugs.
 In addition, eight drugs are considered as probably carcinogenic to humans and eight drugs as possibly carcinogenic to humans.

-Occupational exposure to cytotoxic drugs
+Occupational exposure to hazardous drugs

-To protect the workers handling cytotoxic drugs, protective measures were taken and safety guidelines were developed and implemented.
+To protect workers handling hazardous drugs, protective measures were taken and safety guidelines were developed and implemented.
 Special attention was given to the effective use of personal protective equipment (PPE) such as protective clothes, masks, gloves and gowns and the use of biological safety cabinets and isolators.
 More recently, closed-system drug transfer devices and robotic systems were introduced.

-Despite the widespread promulgation of safety guidelines all over the world, and the subsequent adoption of standard protective measures, healthcare workers involved in the preparation and administration of cytotoxic drugs continue to be exposed to these drugs.
+Despite the widespread promulgation of safety guidelines all over the world, and the subsequent adoption of standard protective measures, healthcare workers involved in the preparation and administration of hazardous drugs continue to be exposed to these drugs.

-Many studies have shown environmental contamination with cytotoxic drugs in the healthcare setting.
+Many studies have shown environmental contamination with hazardous drugs in the healthcare setting.
 Drugs were detected in the air and on work surfaces in drug manufacturing areas, administration area and preparation areas even though drug preparation was carried out in biological safety cabinets and isolators.
-In addition, cytotoxic drugs or their metabolites were detected in the urine of pharmacists, pharmacy technicians, nurses and workers in drug production and manufacturing.
+In addition, hazardous drugs or their metabolites were detected in the urine of pharmacists, pharmacy technicians, nurses and workers in drug production and manufacturing.
 Based on these data, an additional cancer risk was calculated for pharmacy technicians and nurses involved in the preparation and administration of cyclophosphamide.
 In many studies, the additional cancer risk was above the strive risk level.

 Monitoring occupational exposure